adeliafebriani/Tijarah-Blockchain-Notes/Chapter 4/Consensus Mechanisms in Blockchain.md

 * **Finality**: Once a block is confirmed, it cannot be changed or reversed, eliminating the possibility of forks.

 #### Advantages
-IBFT provides quick and final consensus with high fault tolerance. it's particularly suitable for permissioned or consortium blockchains where validators are known and trusted entities.
+* provides quick and final consensus with high fault tolerance.
+* suitable for permissioned or consortium blockchains where validators are known and trusted entities.

-### Practical Byzantine Fault Tolerance (PBFT)
+## Practical Byzantine Fault Tolerance (PBFT)
 PBFT was introduced to address the limitations of the traditional Byzantine Fault Tolerance in practical, real-world applications.

 #### How it Works?